thisoktipus/my-repo/Lesson Plan_ Cryptography Fundamentals.md

 **Overview**

-Hello!
-And welcome to an introduction to **Cryptography!** Lets face it.
-Whether you're a SOHO or a large corporation, seems like every twist and turn bad guys are finding new ways to get to our sensitive data.
+Welcome to an introduction to **Cryptography!** Lets face it, whether you're an individual or a large corporation, it seems like the bad guys are finding new ways to get to our sensitive data at every twist and turn.
 Thats where cryptography comes in.
-Cryptography is the practice and study of techniques for securing information and communication mainly to protect the data from third parties (bad guys) that the data is not intended for.
-Because modern cryptography contains sophisticated algorithms, we will touch on a few key ones.
-Also we will focus on the strength of different kinds of encryption used today.
+Cryptography is the practice and study of techniques for securing information and communication to protect the data from third parties [the bad guys] who the data is not intended for.
+Because modern cryptography contains sophisticated algorithms, we will touch on a few key types.
+We will also focus on the strengths of different kinds of encryption used today.
 So without further ado, let's jump in and get to it!

 **Workshop Objectives**